 A few years ago, I wrote up a mini-travelogue -- a compilation of incidents/anecdotes I found interesting, rather than "sights" -- of our trip to Japan.
 It turned out to be rather popular, so I then decided to write on our trip to Hangzhou and Ningbo in 2016, and now am writing on our trip to Ningbo again in April 2018.
 I gave a talk at a university in Shanghai, very stimulating and enjoyable, and we attended to some family matters.
 So, let's get started with my account.

-Earlier this year, my wife and I both very much enjoyed a book, Street of Eternal Happiness, concerning a major Shanghai street of the same name 长乐路 (" long happiness road").
+Earlier this year, my wife and I both very much enjoyed a book, Street of Eternal Happiness, concerning a major Shanghai street of the same name 长乐路 ("long happiness road").
 The author, NPR reporter Rob Schmitz, actually lives on that street, and interviewed a number of people who live or work there.
-The book tells their stories, most of which involves some struggle, such as economic, family or "fighting City Hall."
+The book tells their stories, most of which involve some struggle, such as economic, family or "fighting City Hall."
 Since my wife's family lived on that street many years ago, the book was especially captivating.

 One of the people profiled was a Ms. Zhao, one of the multitude of "immigrants" who live in Shanghai.
 She is from the Northeast province of Shandong.
 Like many, she came to the city long ago to seek economic betterment, though she told us Shandong is doing quite well these days.
+She owns a flower shop on this street.

 We had forgotten to jot down the address of the shop, and as the street is about two miles long from end to end, our search was really like looking for a needle in a haystack.
 After an hour, we were just about to give up, when I suggested walking one more block, and there it was!
 If you ever happen to be in the neighborhood, it's at the corner of Chengdu Lu (成都路), across from a pretty park.